 The more people you manage, the more you’ll earn.
 Here's a great example: Olivia McCleery got hooked on welding.
 Now she's teaching other women how to weld.

 Welders who want to focus on a long-term career with high reward know the key to further employment opportunities are training and skills beyond welding.
 Taking steps to learn about business by studying accounting, computer applications and service management could help you earn up to $61,000 a year.

 You could be a good fit to become a welder if you have these personal attributes:

 - Are detail-oriented

-- Have steady hands and good coordination
+- Have steady hands, good spatial-orientation, and coordination

 - Have sound mechanical skills